 Pathophysiology of Carcinoid Syndrome

-Serotonin acts on smooth muscle to cause diarrhea, colic, and malabsorption.
-Histamine and bradykinin, through their vasodilator effects, cause flushing.
+Serotonin, the primary hormone produced by carcinoid tumors, acts on smooth muscle to cause diarrhea, colic, and malabsorption.
+Histamine and bradykinin, which are produced in smaller amounts, cause flushing through their vasodilator effects.

 The role of prostaglandins and various polypeptide hormones, which may be produced by paracrine cells, awaits further investigation; elevated human chorionic gonadotropin and pancreatic polypeptide levels are occasionally present with carcinoids.

 Some patients develop right-sided endocardial fibrosis, leading to pulmonic stenosis Pulmonic Stenosis Pulmonic stenosis (PS) is narrowing of the pulmonary outflow tract causing obstruction of blood flow from the right ventricle to the pulmonary artery during systole.
 Most cases are congenital... read more and tricuspid regurgitation Tricuspid Regurgitation Tricuspid regurgitation (TR) is insufficiency of the tricuspid valve causing blood flow from the right ventricle to the right atrium during systole.
 The most common cause is dilation of the... read more .
-Left-heart lesions, which have been reported with bronchial carcinoids Bronchial Carcinoid Bronchial carcinoids are rare (1 to 2% of all lung cancers in adults), slow-growing neuroendocrine tumors arising from bronchial mucosa; they affect patients in their 40s to 60s.
-Carcinoid tumors... read more , are rare because serotonin is destroyed during passage through the lungs.
+Lesions of the left side of the heart, which have been reported with bronchial carcinoids Bronchial Carcinoid Bronchial carcinoids are rare (1 to 2% of all lung cancers in adults), slow-growing, neuroendocrine tumors arising from bronchial mucosa; they affect patients in their 40s to 60s.
+Carcinoid... read more , are rare because serotonin is destroyed during passage through the lungs.

 Symptoms and Signs of Carcinoid Syndrome